Are you considering a move?

 Interested in market information?

 Topside, based in Washington, DC, provides search and placement services to lawyers, government relations professionals, and law and government relations firms throughout the United States.
 Unlike other placement firms, we don’t accept retained searches that steer candidates into whatever job we’ve been paid to fill.
 Instead, we deliver a client-driven, comprehensive, market-based commitment to results.
 For every candidate, and every firm, we conduct a broad-based, confidential survey of the marketplace, tailoring each search to specific needs.
 Our clients know the full range of possibilities available, and have all the insight and information they need to enable informed, lasting decisions.
+And, if your firm needs business development help, we offer consulting services that will get your colleagues over the finish line.

 About